The women are now in rehab after a devastating crash in January, according to a new update on their conditions.

 The Berkeley School Board president and her wife were struck by a car while walking in Berkeley just after midnight Friday and are in critical condition at a local hospital, according to police and community members.

 The Berkeley Police Review Commission voted Wednesday night to ask the city to push BPD to hand over an incomplete draft analysis about racial disparities in police stops.

-Berkeley police officers used 50 tear gas grenades and “blast rounds” to clear Telegraph Avenue during a Black Lives Matter demonstration in December, but police officials declined to say Wednesday night whether that had been excessive.
-The June 10 meeting before the city’s Police Review Commission was the citizen panel’s first chance to ask officers specific […]
+Berkeley police used teargas to break up protests Saturday night and Sunday morning.
+Photo: Pete Rosos Berkeley police officers used 50 tear gas grenades and “blast rounds” to clear Telegraph Avenue during a Black Lives Matter demonstration in December, but police officials declined to say Wednesday night whether that had been excessive.
+The June 10 […]

-The city of Berkeley will explore whether a database of private security cameras might help police solve crime more efficiently after a Berkeley City Council majority vote Tuesday night.
-Under the proposal, citizens could report camera locations to the Berkeley Police Department.
-Police would create a registry, which would allow officers to call camera owners quickly should a crime take place.
-Citizens would not be […]
+Some officials would like residents and business owners to be able to put their security camera locations into a police database.
+Photo: Mike Mozart The city of Berkeley will explore whether a database of private security cameras might help police solve crime more efficiently after a Berkeley City Council majority vote Tuesday night.
+Under the proposal, citizens could report camera locations […]